I'm often asked... What are the best things to do in Japan?

 Is there anything missing from the list for you?

 Maybe you've had an awesome experience that isn't in the Top 10 that you think ought to be?
-If so, please share your recommendations with other readers by leaving a comment below...
+If so, please share your recommendations with others by leaving a comment below...

-This Top 10 is compiled from bookings made by The Real Japan readers through the Voyagin website.
+This Top 10 is compiled from bookings made by The Real Japan readers through the Rakuten Travel Experiences website.

-Founded in 2011, Voyagin is a travel tours and activities booking platform (in English) headquartered in Tokyo.
+Previoulsy know as Voyagin, Rakuten Travel Experiences is a travel tours and activities booking platform (in English) headquartered in Tokyo and owned by Rakuten.

 Japan Travel Guidebook